ENTRY GUIDELINES - Atlantic Journalism Awards

 - Finalists will be asked to supply a digital photo.

 - Judges are approved by the Atlantic Journalism Awards Board of Directors.
 Judges are provided with and asked to follow the AJAs Judging Guidelines.

 - The radio and TV judging panels are balanced to represent both private and public journalists.
-All judges are named in the awards ceremony booklet.
+All judges are named in the awards ceremony publicity.